Congress and JD(S) are both corrupt and 'parivaarvadi' parties: Amit Shah | Politics

 The BJP is considered to be weak in the Vokkaliga-dominated Old Mysuru region, and is focusing on this belt to gain complete majority in 2023 Assembly polls.

 ''Enough of JD(S)-Congress, Congress-JD(S) this time Mandya, the Mysuru region should make BJP win with full majority.
-Congress and JD(S) are both parivaarvadi (dynastic politics) parties, they are corrupt pirates,'' Shah said.
+Congress and JD(S) are both parivaarvadi (dynastic politics) parties, they are corrupt parties,'' Shah said.

 Addressing a massive public meeting as part of the ongoing 'Janasankalpa Yatre' of the state BJP, he said, ''We have seen administration of both parties, when Congress comes, Karnataka will become Delhi's ATM and when JD(S) comes it becomes ATM for a family.
 Repeatedly these two parties have through corruption have stopped Karnataka's progress.''
 Stating that the time has come to get free from 'parivaarvad' and corruption, Shah asked people to give BJP an opportunity to form the government with full majority once, and bring a ''double engine'' government.